wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-tree.md

 ---
-title: "Binary Tree"
+title: 'Binary Tree'
-description: "Binary Tree is a tree structure in which eacho node only contains at most two children"
+description: 'Binary Tree is a tree structure in which eacho node only contains at most two children'
 keywords:
   - leetcode
   - tutorial